James Shepherd (missionary): Religious mission

 Shepherd assisted Samuel Marsden's missions at Oihi and Te Puna near Kerikeri and Henry Williams' mission at Paihia.
 These first C.M.S. missionaries in New Zealand (William Hall, John King, Thomas Kendall, Francis Hall, John Butler, James Kemp and James Shepherd) met criticisms stating: "they did not convert one single Maori; their survival is attributed to Maoris' tolerance rather than missionary proselytizing".

 Contributions to Māori language

 As Shepherd was fluent in Maori, he wrote in Maori an account of the 'Creation, Fall and Recovery of man', then a translation of St. John's Gospel.
-Later, as a member of a team including Gilbert William Puckey, William Yate and William Williams, he contributed to the drafting of the first Maori language version of the Bible.
+Later, as a member of a team including William Gilbert Puckey, William Yate and William Williams, he contributed to the drafting of the first Maori language version of the Bible.
 This was the first time Te Reo was put into written form.
 A printed copy of Shepherd's translation of the “Book of Ruth” is currently displayed at Te Papa, Museum of New Zealand.
 Several of James Shepherds' children grew up at Waitangi fluent in Maori before they became fluent in English, and at least two (Isaac Shepherd and John Goodwin Shepherd) became government certified interpreters, with Isaac Shepherd active in that role during the NZ Wars in Taupo/King Country.